Caffeine and ADHD: What You Should Know

 Improved focus and better emotional management

 Reports such as this one and this one show some success.
-Parents claim that their children focus better and throw fewer tantrums.
+Parents claim their children focus better and throw fewer tantrums.
 Generally, children may be able to react better to situations that demand cognitive and emotional work.

-Side Effects of Caffeine Consumption
+Side Effects of Caffeine

-The case of jitters
+The Case of Jitters

 Caffeine can be overstimulating to a child and cause nervousness or anxiety.
 There is no current proven guideline for how much coffee is ingestible for children.
 This means that an at-home dosage could easily be more than they need, leading to side effects such as jitters.

-Recommended Sources of Caffeine
+Recommended Sources of Caffeine for ADHD

 Healthline, 2017: The Effects of Caffeine on Your Body.

 Ioannidis K, Chamberlain S, Müller U. (2014).
 Ostracising caffeine from the pharmacological arsenal for attention-deficit hyperactivity disorder–was this a correct decision?
 A literature review.
-Retrieved here.

 WebMD: Caffeine: Uses, Side Effects, Interactions, Dosage, and Warning

 Sports Drinks and Energy Drinks for Children and Adolescents: Are They Appropriate?
 Committee on Nutrition and the Council on Sports Medicine and Fitness.
-Pediatrics June 2011, 127 (6) 1182-1189; DOI: https://doi.org/10.1542/peds.2011-0965button
+Pediatrics June 2011, 127 (6) 1182-1189; DOI: https://doi.org/10.1542/peds.2011-0965